-Erin Lefevre is a documentary photographer from the Hell's Kitchen neighborhood in New York City whose work focuses on under-reported social issues.
+Erin Lefevre is a documentary photographer from New York City whose work focuses on under-reported social issues.
 Erin studied at the Fashion Institute of Technology, where she earned her Associate Degree in Photography.
 She then transferred to...

 Focus:Photojournalist, Documentary, Teacher

 Skills:Digital Printing, Photo Assisting, Film Scanning, Adobe Photoshop, Photo Editing, Curating, Photojournalism, Film Processing, Film Photography